DerekRies/arkpy/docs/formats.md

 This section will attempt to explain the binary file formats for the `.arkprofile`, `.arktribe`, and `.arkcharactersetting` file extensions.
 As well as the structure of the primitive data-types used in the files.
 Some familiarity with basic Data Types and Hex Editors is assumed.

+!!!
+Note
+    The **.ark** world save file is not included in this section as I haven't reversed it yet.
+If you'd like to help with the reversing process please reach out.

 If you open any of the aforementioned file types in a Hex Editor, like 010 Editor or HxD, you'll see a bunch of strings (if it's set to display text) in the right hand side (like below).